jaapiyo/Macrolab-Knowledge-Base/docs/Sensors-and-transducers/strain-gauges.md

 ## Theory
 Strain is a physical property describing the geometrical deformation caused by applying an external stress to a body.
-Strain is unitless but strain values are denoted with the Greek letter epsilon $\upepsilon$  or more commonly with $\upmu\upepsilon$^[Sometimes you'll see a strain value denoted with $\text{Str}
-$ or $\micro\text{Str}$], when talking about microstrain.
+Strain is unitless but strain values are denoted with the Greek letter epsilon $\upepsilon$  or more commonly with $\upmu\upepsilon$, when talking about microstrain.
 For example:  $2000\;\upmu\upepsilon$.
+Sometimes you'll see a strain value denoted with $\text{Str}$ or $\upmu\text{Str}$.

 $$\epsilon = \frac{\Delta l}{l_0}$$

-Strain gauges are in essence precise electrical resistors which are sensitive to elongation.
+Strain gauges are precise electrical resistors which are sensitive to elongation.
 This sensitivity comes from the stretching of the conductor causing a decrease in its cross sectional area and thus a slight increase in it's resistance.

 !!! example
     A commonly used strain gauge is the FLAB-6-11 from TML ![](../media/FLAB-6-11.svg){  width="300", align=right }